prasadtalasila/DTaaS-Public/deploy/vagrant/single-machine/README.md

 The Traefik gateway configuration file will be at `/home/vagrant/DTaaS/servers/config/gateway/dynamic/fileConfig.yml`.
 Update it as per instructions in this [README](../../../servers/config/gateway/README.md).

-Change the React website configuration.
+Change the React website configuration in _client/build/env.js_.
 ```js
 window.env = {
   REACT_APP_ENVIRONMENT: 'development',